marbl/MetagenomeScope/README.md

 - All nodes and edges, edges, and patterns in both graphs have unique IDs assigned.
 These IDs can be used to look up information about nodes, edges, and patterns in the `ag.nodeid2obj`, `ag.edgeid2obj`, and `ag.pattid2obj` dictionaries, respectively.

-An example of analyzing a real graph in this way:
+Some examples of analyzing the decomposition results:

 ```python
 >>> from metagenomescope.graph import AssemblyGraph